-“Recruiters hate the functional resume,” a veteran recruiter in the healthcare industry told Jobscan.
+“Recruiters hate the functional resume format,” a veteran recruiter in the healthcare industry told Jobscan.
 “It’s a waste of time.”

 But not everyone’s career follows the same path.
 There are lane changes, U-turns, and missteps along the way.
 For some, a linear trip through their past job titles isn’t the most effective way to tell their career story.
 They need to find a different way to communicate their skills and expertise on their resume.
 They need a different resume format.